stephsuber/renci-website/src/content/news/features/2010/12/16_nc-state-viz-program/index.md

 RALEIGH, December 16, 2010—Two North Carolina State University research teams will work with RENCI visual analytics experts through the new RENCI@NC State Faculty Engagement Program in Applied Scientific and Information Visualization.

 The program is an effort to expand the use of visualization tools and technologies among NC State researchers.
-Each research team will receive up to $12,000 to support their work over the next year and will be expected to develop new research methods, models, applications or prototypes that can lead to larger projects supported by grant money.<!--more-->
+Each research team will receive up to $12,000 to support their work over the next year and will be expected to develop new research methods, models, applications or prototypes that can lead to larger projects supported by grant money.

 The projects are:
 <ul>